JIeCoRyI3/lisbon_community_event_scheduler/README.md

 ```

 3. Add Telegram usernames of admins to `admins.txt` (one per line).
 These users can delete events.
+   Users listed in `superadmins.txt` have extended permissions to manage the admin list.

 4. Run the bot: